What is the "grid"?

 Transmission helps add renewable energy to the grid

 Additional transmission and infrastructure upgrades will help enable significant amounts of new renewable energy on the grid.
-In September, MISO reported applications for an additional 164 Gigawatts (GW) of renewables and storage to interconnect to the electric grid.
+In September 2022, MISO reported applications for an additional 164 Gigawatts (GW) of renewables and storage to interconnect to the electric grid.
 The current electric grid and transmission system was built near fossil fuel plants and transportation corridors.
 Renewable energy generation occurs where solar panels can access the most sun and wind turbines can access the most wind.
 These are generally rural areas that are not located near existing power lines or areas of high electricity demand.
 In order to be able to connect more low-cost renewable energy to the grid, transmission infrastructure needs to be built in these areas.
-Currently, MISO has over 38 GW of wind and solar on its system.
+According to MISO, they have an installed capacity of almost 35 GW of wind and over 17 GW of solar!

 Transmission reduces bottlenecks on the grid